 Thesis Option Proposal

-Students must submit a written thesis proposal to their master’s committee by September 1 of their second year and defend it before their committee no later than October 1.
+Students must defend a written thesis proposal to their master’s committee by May 15 of Year 1

 The written proposal should meet normal scholarly standards for presentation and should not exceed 20 pages.
 The proposal is evaluated in a formal, private defense.
 Committee members must have at least 10 days to evaluate the proposal before the defense date.
 The committee will assess the feasibility of the proposed research and the student’s preparation to undertake the necessary work.
 The committee will approve the proposal and/or recommend changes to the topic itself or request additional preparation.
 If necessary, the committee can request that the student resubmit the research proposal, for editorial changes, content changes, or both.
 The committee can also request an additional defense of the revised proposal.
 At the time of the proposal defense, the adviser will confirm progress on (1) remedial work specified at the entry interview and (2) communication requirements.
 The adviser submits a written report (4.
 ADVISER’S REPORT ON MASTER’S PROPOSAL DEFENSE FORM) to the Graduate Staff Assistant within one week of the proposal defense along with a copy of the proposal accepted by the committee for the student’s file.